-In my latest article for Palate Press I continue an exploration of epicurean experiences at wineries, this time focusing on five Oregon wineries that have gone beyond the typical cheese and charcuterie plate by offering a seat at their tables.
+In my article for Palate Press I continue an exploration of epicurean experiences at wineries, this time focusing on five Oregon wineries that have gone beyond the typical cheese and charcuterie plate by offering a seat at their tables.
 Literally.
-All five of these wineries also have restaurants on site.

 We start in Southern Oregon at DANCIN Vineyards where they welcome the entire family, even little ones, to their Tuscan inspired dining area that extends from a smaller intimate space indoors to their larger outdoor patio complete with views of their vineyard.